Galerie Richard

 On September 23, 2017, Artdaily.org presents Antón LAMAZARES – NICOLAI’s first exhibition in the USA at Galerie Richard with one reproduction.

-Hyperallergic published a review by Peter Malone about Dionisio GONZÀLEZ’s New York solo show “Thinking Central Park and Dialectical Landscape” at Galerie Richard featuring seven illustrations.
+Hyperallergic published a review by Peter Malone about Dionisio GONZÀLEZ’s New York solo show “Thinking Central Park and Dialectical Landscape” at Galerie Richard featuring 7 illustrations.

-6sqft published a review by Dana Schulz about Dionisio GONZÀLEZ’s New York solo show “Thinking Central Park and Dialectical Landscape” at Galerie Richard featuring eleven illustrations.
+6sqft published a review by Dana Schulz about Dionisio GONZÀLEZ’s New York solo show “Thinking Central Park and Dialectical Landscape” at Galerie Richard New York featuring 11 illustrations.

-Arte Fuse published a review by Kate Menard about Dionisio GONZÀLEZ’s New York solo show “Thinking Central Park and Dialectical Landscape” at Galerie Richard featuring nine illustrations.
+Arte Fuse published a review by Kate Menard about Dionisio GONZÀLEZ’s New York solo show “Thinking Central Park and Dialectical Landscape” at Galerie Richard NY featuring 9 illustrations.

 Art and Only published an interview with artist Joseph NECHVATAL in which he discusses his life career as well as his inspirations and technological influences.

-Independent.ie published a review titled “See New York’s Central Park with a difference thanks to an artist’s imagination” by Nicola Irwin about the Dionisio GONZÁLEZ solo show in New York with eight illustrations.
+Independent.ie published a review titled “See New York’s Central Park with a difference thanks to an artist’s imagination” by Nicola Irwin about the Dionisio GONZÁLEZ solo show in New York with 8 illustrations.

-Highsnobiety published a review titled “NYC’s Central Park & Skyline Get a Futuristic Reimagining” by Renz Ofiaza about the Dionisio GONZÁLEZ solo show in New York with eight illustrations.
+Highsnobiety published a review titled “NYC’s Central Park & Skyline Get a Futuristic Reimagining” by Renz Ofiaza about the Dionisio GONZÁLEZ solo show in New York with 8 illustrations.

 quepintamosenelmundo? publishes a review titled “Dionisio GONZÁLEZ: “Dialectical Landscape – Thinking Central Park” Galerie Richard” about the artist solo show in New York with one illustration.